SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 Involved Entities are connected to the primary Entity with dashed lines.
 Entities whose relationships are detected are labeled "**May also be**", indented, and connected with solid lines.

 :::note
-It's possible for an related Entity to both be involved and detected.
-In that case, it's displayed as involved.
+It's possible for a related Entity to both be involved and detected.
+In that case, it typically be displayed as detected unless it is in a number of the Insight's Signals.
 :::

 How does CSE detect Entity relationships outside of the Insight?
 Within the time range of the Insight, described above, CSE searches for related Entities in the following normalized Record fields: